UNT adds former Kansas State cornerback Logan Wilson

 “I got back in touch with UNT,” Wilson said.
 “The coaches said they’d love to have me and that I fit their scheme.
 I ended up where I needed to be.
 After everything that happened, I found my place.”

-Wilson, who is 5-11, said could fit at multiple spots in UNT's secondary, including cornerback, nickel and safety.
+Wilson, who is 5 feet, 11 inches tall, said he could fit at multiple spots in UNT’s secondary, including cornerback, nickel and safety.

 “Coach Jennings said I could play all three,” Wilson said.
 “I like the scheme and the way I fit in.”